robochat/simpletable/Readme.md

 The `Table` class inherits from a list and so mostly acts like a list except for it's extended indexing abilities, data is stored by row.
 The `ColTable` class uses an OrderedDict internally and stores data by column.
-The classes expect the data to be stored in lists and their methods for updating the dataset depend upon this but it is not enforced, in order to allow the user to use the datastructures as they see fit.

-For instance, each column is likely to have a single data type and so columns might be stored as numpy arrays in a `ColTable` except that then the methods insert(), append() and pop() will not work.
+The classes expect the data to be stored in lists and their methods for updating the dataset depend upon this but it is not enforced, this allows the user to use the datastructures as they see fit.
+For instance, each column is likely to have a single data type and so columns might be stored as numpy arrays in a `ColTable` (except that the methods insert(), append() and pop() will then not work).

 Usage
 -----